srrihaari/ex.No.5/README.md

 # Ex05 Image Carousel
-# NAME : sri hari r
+# NAME : Sri hari r
 # REG NO:212223040202
 ## AIM
 To create a Image Carousel using React